-The Comprehensive School Safety Plan is being reviewed, updated, and approved by school staff, stakeholders, and parents and will be approved by the San Diego County Board of Education in March 2024.
+The Comprehensive School Safety Plan was reviewed, updated, and approved by school staff, stakeholders, and parents in December 2022 and will be approved by the San Diego County Board of Education in February 2023.
 The plan includes school environment; Emergency Operations Plans; child abuse reporting procedures; suspension and expulsion procedures; procedures to notify teachers of dangerous pupils; discrimination and harassment policy; safe ingress and egress; schoolwide dress code; and rules and procedures on school discipline.
-The Comprehensive School Safety Plan is a public document and is available for review in the school offices and in SDCOE's JCCS office.
+The Comprehensive School Safety Plan is a public document and is available for review in the school office and in SDCOE's JCCS office.